 Given to a student who has taken an eligible Outdoor Education Course during the course of which they have demonstrated any or all of the following qualities: exemplary leadership, a sense of adventure, teamwork, environmental awareness, the ability to overcome adversity, the initiative to support other people in challenging situations in one of the eligible outdoor education courses offered by the Physical Education Department.

-Students who have taken and eligible course will receive a MIO when the application period is open.
-The eligible courses will be listed in the MIO.
+Students who have taken an eligible course will receive a MIO with with information on how to apply when the application period opens.

 Application Not Required

 These awards are either Nomination-Based or Grade-Based.

 You cannot apply for these awards.
 If you have been nominated, we will contact you directly to let you know.
 However, if you feel you would be a good candidate, you could discuss a particular award opportunity with a teacher.
 In most cases teachers and staff members can nominate.

 This award is offered by the Association of Dawson Professionals in memory of David Oliver, who was a beloved member of the Student Services staff who died at a young age and is fondly remembered by his colleagues and the students whose lives he touched.
 Oliver's café in 2C.17 is named after David!

 The David Oliver Award is given to a second or third year student in good academic standing, whose involvement in extracurricular activities shows great leadership promise and who best exemplifies the sense of responsibility and integrity within student activities that David Oliver worked so hard to engendre.